Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Failure Cases Analysis

 \textbf{(1) Marker length and syntactic complexity.} The selected markers were often not single words or short phrases, but full clausal structures.
 This may introduce additional semantic and syntactic cues unrelated to uncertainty, thereby interfering with probability interpretation.

-\textbf{(2) Shift from first-person to third-person framing.} The original markers in \citet{Zhou2024relying} were presented in the first person (e.g., \textit{``I am not confident, maybe it's...''}), whereas our experiment reformulated them into third-person expressions (e.g., \textit{``It's not conﬁdent, maybe can...''}).
-This change in perspective may alter the perceived epistemic force of the marker for the model.
+\textbf{(2) Shift from first-person to third-person framing.} The original markers in~\citep{Zhou2024relying} were presented in the first person (e.g., \textit{``I am not confident, maybe it's...''}), whereas our experiment reformulated them into third-person expressions (e.g., \textit{``It's not conﬁdent, maybe can...''}).

-\textbf{(3) Intrinsic instability of epistemic markers.} Even for human interpretation, such markers are context-dependent and inherently imprecise~\cite{Liu2025markersinconf, RFMDataset, multirole-r1,DBLP:journals/corr/abs-2504-05081,DBLP:journals/corr/abs-2502-11176}.
-Their probability mapping by LLMs in economic decision-making contexts may exhibit fundamental reliability flaws \cite{DBLP:journals/corr/abs-2505-13259}.
+\textbf{(3) Intrinsic instability of epistemic markers.} Even for human interpretation, such markers are context-dependent and inherently imprecise~\citep{Liu2025markersinconf, multirole-r1,zong2025critical,guo2025mathematical}.
+Their probability mapping by LLMs in economic decision-making contexts may exhibit fundamental reliability flaws~\citep{DBLP:journals/corr/abs-2505-13259,GProofT}.

-These limitations motivated the redesign of our marker set and prompt formulation in subsequent experiments, aiming for shorter, syntactically simpler, and context-consistent expressions.
+These limitations motivated the redesign of our marker set and prompt formulation in subsequent experiments.